LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

         setupList()
     }
 ```
-`setupList` makes all the operation needed to initialize our work
+'setupList' makes all the operations needed to initialize our work.

 ```kotlin
 fun setupList(){